L7 (band): Reunion (2014–present)

-On February 15, 2016, L7's original drummer Koutsky passed away at the age of 53.
+On February 15, 2016, L7's original drummer Koutsky died at the age of 53.
 Later in 2016, the documentary film L7: Pretend We're Dead, directed by Sarah Price, premiered in Los Angeles.
 The film, largely funded through Kickstarter, features original footage and interviews with the band members and eyewitness accounts of their development from Lydia Lunch, Shirley Manson, Krist Novoselic and Butch Vig.
 The film was nominated for a VO5 NME Award for Best Music Film.

-In 2016 L7 played a series of shows in the US, South Africa, the UK, and Australia.
+In 2016, L7 played a series of shows in the US, South Africa, the UK, and Australia.
 Chris Lane of Houston Press described the synergy of Sparks and Gardner's guitar playing and the strength of the band's live show stating "Their percussive styles seemed to be locked together, producing a glorious, unified wall of sound.
 Bass player Jennifer Finch bounced about the stage while propelling each song forward, and drummer Dee Plakas proved that she should be a lot more famous as a rock drummer with every fill."

-January 13, 2017, L7 released Detroit (Live) on record label Easy Action.
-The live album was originally recorded at a concert in the Motor city on September 1, 1990 and coincided with the group's initial release of Smell the Magic on Sub Pop records.
+On January 13, 2017, L7 released Detroit (Live) on record label Easy Action.
+The live album was originally recorded at a concert in the Motor city on September 1, 1990, and coincided with the group's initial release of Smell the Magic on Sub Pop records.
 Their performance at the established punk venue Clutch Cargo's in Detroit expressed the raw, kinetic energy of the era.
 L7 released Fast and Frightening (a collections of rarities, covers, and live performances) as a double album in 2016 with music critic Robert Christgau granting it an A minus in a 2018 review.